Scholarly Concentrations Program FAQ

 Students may be in only 1 concentration.
 In order to have a robust and scholarly experience, students need to focus their interests and efforts within a given concentration.
 That being said, students may have multiple areas of interests and they may wish to attend other concentration meetings.
 Students may attend, with permission, meetings of any concentration.
 With permission of their “home” concentration, this attendance may count towards their SC hours.
 For example, a student in Health Disparities may benefit from attending journal clubs in Public Health, Nutrition Research & Health and International Medicine.

-SCP students are required to complete a scholarly capstone project (also referred to as the senior or final project) by early March of their fourth year.
-A capstone project is developed by the student under the auspices of the SC leader(s) and/or project mentor.
+SCP students are required to complete a scholarly capstone project by early February of their fourth year.
+A capstone project is developed by the student under the auspices of the SC leader(s) and the project mentor.
 It requires addressing a question pertinent to the field of study in the scholarly concentration, including plans for assessment of results and impact.
-Students must gain approval for their capstone project from both their faculty mentors and from the director of the SCP.
+Students must gain approval for their capstone project from both their faculty leaders and from the director(s) of the SCP.
 This capstone project may be a paper, a presentation, or a service to MCOM and it should demonstrate the student’s growth through analytic, leadership, or creative processes.
-Capstone projects have included working in a biomedical research laboratory, assessing clinical efficacy of different therapeutic modalities, creating systems for better treatment of the underserved, developing learning modules for students in the MCOM pre-matriculation program, and improving systems to ensure patient safety.View some examples of SCP Capstone Projects from previous classes.
+Capstone projects have included working in a biomedical research laboratory, assessing clinical efficacy of different therapeutic modalities, creating systems for better treatment of the underserved, developing learning modules for students in the MCOM pre-matriculation program, and improving systems to ensure patient safety.
+Medical student successes can be found under the RISE Student & Faculty Showcase tab.